diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us008/Readme.md

-# US006 - As a GPV I intend to list the vehicles that need to be serviced
+# US008 - List vehicles that need to be serviced

 [Requirements Engineering](01.requirements-engineering/Readme.md)